icai/tooltip/doc/doc.md

-tooltip doc
+tooltip - jQuery plugin
 =======

-pop tips layer as title attribute which has 12 angles
+pop tips layer as title attribute which has 12 direction.